rust-tutorials/triangle-from-scratch/book_src/web_stuff/web_gl_with_bare_wasm.md

 # Web GL with bare Wasm

-Before we begin I should give a big thanks to [kettle11](https://github.com/kettle11), who made the [hello_triangle_wasm_rust](https://github.com/kettle11/hello_triangle_wasm_rust) example for me.
+I should give a big thanks to [kettle11](https://github.com/kettle11), who made the [hello_triangle_wasm_rust](https://github.com/kettle11/hello_triangle_wasm_rust) example for me.

 Also, I should probably have an extra reminder at the top of this lesson: